Central Florida has many choices for growing avocados

 You can easily narrow your choices by deciding your most important priority: high oil content or not, cold hardiness needed, and do you have a lot of space or just a little space?

 Cold tolerant varieties are an excellent choice for planting in zone 9a of Central Florida: typically near SR50 and north.
+There's less work to nurturing them past the vulnerable stage.

 For cold tolerant avocados (down to 15°), click here.